limansky/limansky_me/posts/2015-12-16-Batch-cherry-picking-in-git.md

 `cherry-pick` command itself doesn't have this function, but it can take commits from another command using `--stdin` option.

-The powerful command to get different commit lists is `git rev-log`.
+The powerful command to get different commit lists is `git rev-list`.
 You can use `--grep` option to filter the commits (I used bug tracker id, but it can be used with any other criteria).
 Since we need to apply commits in chronological order, `--reverse` option shall be specified.
 And the last, but lot least